xsf/xmpp-providers-website/content/blog/2025-07-20_rising_tide_lifts_all_boats.md

 Still, we believe to flourish and enable a federated and accessible network.
 Onboarding to the XMPP ecosystem has been a struggle since ever for newcomers and we believe that this way of registration is essential for the growing of the network.
 Instead of closing registration, we should not let our ecosystem being dictated by abusive behaviour and find better ways to fight spam.

 Furthermore, people have still been suggesting to be listed with their server in an easier way.
 We try to reduce the efforts to a minimum and with the DOAP file we believe that we have found a good way so far.
 We will also try to reduce barriers in the future.
 Until now, please bare with us and accept the current way of listing your instance.
 If you need help, we are always happy to help.

 Finally, concerns along promoting free-of-cost services has been criticised.
 First of all, we respect that running XMPP servers does cost money and further more we also actively encouraging maintainers finding a commercial business case as well as asking for donations to keep their setup running.
 On the other side, we are also confronted with the reality that most XMPP clients only list servers for registration that do not cost any money to their user.
 Not rating this would mean, that client developers would not accept the listing of recommended paid servers (in category A) to  implement the data of our project.
 In the future, we are considering to enable information along costs of services as well as links for donation information.
 This should allow client’s to offer different types of services to their users (e.g. commercial and non-commercial ones).
 We believe this supports a healthier XMPP ecosystem.
 But until we reach this, we need to keep the rating as it is.

 ## Perspective
 More than one year after we have offered the hosting a generic JSON file (API version 2), more than 60% of the currently listed XMPP service providers host such a file on their XMPP instance.
 This is a great success for decentralisation in XMPP onboarding and project towards to better transparency, quality and understanding of the entire XMPP ecosystem.

 By the day of publishing this article have 74 XMPP providers listed in our setup.
 Though, our statistics shows that about 60% of the listed servers are categorised in D, which is unfortunate.
 The main reasons are either closed registrations, missing information or both.
 We recommend to also support the automated way we have established to improve here.

 Due to the reality of the decentralised nature of the network, the discussions and the learnings required us to create more distinct and refined parameters.
-The rating's main purpose is a simple recommendation for registration of especially newcomers to an XMPP ecosystem (through your server).
+The rating's main purpose is a simple recommendation for *registration of especially newcomers to the XMPP ecosystem (through your server)*.

 To remind, the distances, between our highly tech-savvy knowledge and the majority of the non-tech-savvy users is huge.
 And on the opposite, the tolerance of these people is often very thin.
 Therefore, we should ensure a good experience right after registering to an XMPP server.